Closing the Door on Inciting Violence: How to Avoid Hate Speech

 Incitement to Genocide in Rwanda: The “Media Case”

-Since the 1990s, the crime of “direct and public incitement to genocide” constituted a cornerstone in the UN International Criminal Tribunal for Rwanda, established by the UN in 1994 in response to the genocide of the country’s Tutsi ethnic minority.
-The role played by the media in these horrific events illustrate how media can exacerbate hate speech and the fatal consequences of this ill-marriage.
+Since the 1990s, the crime of “direct and public incitement to genocide” has been a cornerstone in the UN International Criminal Tribunal for Rwanda, established by the UN in 1994 in response to the genocide of the country’s Tutsi ethnic minority.
+The role played by the media in these horrific events illustrates how media can exacerbate hate speech and the fatal consequences of this ill-marriage.

 Three judges found guilty Ferdinand Nahimana, founder and ideologist of Radio Télévision Libre des Mille Collines (RTLM), Jean-Bosco Barayagwiza, high-ranking board member at Radio Télévision Libre des Mille Collines (RTLM) and founder of a political party, and Hassan Ngeze, chief editor of Kangura newspaper, for inciting the killing of the Tutsi ethnic minority group.
 In their ruling, the judges highlighted that these three men “used the institutions they controlled and coordinated their efforts towards a common goal: The destruction of the Tutsi population.
 They said their broadcasts and publications did not fall under the protection of the right to freedom of expression.”